Feastio

 Mercado 20 de Noviembre

-Two blocks south of the Zocalo in Oaxaca's old town are two of the city's biggest traditional markets, Mercado Benito Juarez and Mercado 20 de Noviembre.
+Two blocks south of the Zócalo in Oaxaca's historic center are two of the city's largest traditional markets, Mercado Benito Juárez and Mercado 20 de Noviembre.

 Tlayuda